katjaschultz/labsea-project/README.md

    ```

    Depending on your python setup, you may have to install jupyer notebook or other dependencies in the environment to run the notebook.

    If you are having trouble installing argopy, please visit the documentation for help: https://argopy.readthedocs.io/en/latest/install.html

 3. **Run the demo notebook:**
-   Open `notebooks/demo.ipynb` in Jupyter or VS Code and follow the workflow to download, process, and analyze Argo data.
+   Open `notebooks/demo.ipynb` and follow the workflow to download, process, and analyze Argo data.

 4. **Scripts and modules:**